-1.3 Electronic Funds Transfer (EFT)
+1.4 Electronic Funds Transfer (EFT)

-We are pleased to offer electronic funds transfer (EFT) and electronic remittance advices (ERAs) as the preferred methods of payments and explanations.
+We offer electronic funds transfer (EFT) and electronic remittance advices (ERAs) as the preferred methods of payments and explanations.
 EFT is the electronic transfer, or direct deposit, of money from us directly into your bank account.
 ERAs are electronic explanations of payment (EOPs).
-We partner with PaySpan Health, Inc. [®] (PaySpan) - a solution that delivers EFTs, ERAs/Vouchers, and much more.
+We partner with PaySpan Health, Inc. (PaySpan) - a solution that delivers EFTs, ERAs/Vouchers, and much more.